octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 # Smart Contract

-A smart contract is some code written in Michelson langage (a low-level stack-based turing-complete language).
+A Tezos smart contract is a piece of code written in Michelson language (a low-level stack-based Turing-complete language).

 It defines all **entrypoints** (invokable functions) of the smart contract.
-It defines the prototype of each entry point (e.g. specifies the parameters types of the entry point).
+It defines the prototype of each entry point (e.g. specifies the types of parameters of the entry point).
 It defines the **storage** of the smart contract.

 ## Storage

-The storage is an allocated memory space associated to a smart contract.
+The storage is an allocated memory space associated with a smart contract.
-The storage is a persistent data store for the smart contract.
+The storage is the permanent data store for the smart contract.
 The description of the storage is done by strongly-typing the data structure.

 ## Entrypoints

-Entry points of a smart contract describe how to mutate a storage.
+Entry points for a smart contract describe how to mutate the storage.
-Executing an entry point takes some parameters and a state of a storage and returns a new state of storage and some operations.
+Executing an entry point takes some parameters and a current state of the storage and returns a new state of storage and some operations.

 ![](../../static/img/ligo/smart_contract.svg)
 <small className="figure">FIGURE 1: Smart contract</small>

-> Operations are transactions (smart contract invocation) that will be sent to some other contracts.
+> Operations are transactions (smart contract invocation) that will be sent to other contracts.
-> They will trigger an entry point of the targeted contract,
+> They will trigger an entry point at the targeted contract,
 > or a tez transfer (no invocation of entry point).
 > If the execution of an entry point produces operations (an ordered list of transactions)
-> then they are sent and executed following the order of the list of operations.
+> then they are sent and executed according to the order of the operations on the list.

 # LIGO Compiler

 ## Compiling a contract

-In order to deploy a contract to a real Tezos network, we'd have to compile it first, this can be done with a tool called transpiler (aka LIGO compiler) is used to transform LIGO code into Michelson code.
+In order to deploy a contract in a real Tezos network, we have to compile it first, this can be done with a tool called transpiler (aka LIGO compiler) used to transform LIGO code into Michelson code.

-Michelson smart contract are stored in a file with .tz extension.
+Michelson smart contracts are stored in a file with .tz extension.

-Here is how to transform LIGO code into Michelson code using the LIGO compiler in command line.
+Here is how to transform LIGO code into Michelson code using the LIGO compiler in the command line.

 ```shell
 ligo compile-contract SOURCE_LIGO_FILE MAIN_FUNCTION
 ```

 Where:
-- **SOURCE_LIGO_FILE** is the path of your LIGO file containing the main function.
+- **SOURCE_LIGO_FILE** is the path to your LIGO file containing the main function.
 - **MAIN_FUNCTION** is the name of your main function.

 > You can store the michelson output of the above command in .tz file